OpenDeepmind/aspnet-template/README.md

 It's based upon regular JavaScript for your scripts, and uses [Sassy CSS](http://sass-lang.com/) (SCSS) for styling.
 If you want to change to regular CSS or another style language, there are plenty of Gulp tasks available to do that.

+If you want to use TypeScript as oppose to JavaScript, it's a fairly easy task to customize the template so it uses the available TypeScript compiler NPM package and changes the Gulp script filters from .js to .ts.

 ## Gulp Tasks